Preparing for SaaS application data protection

 -

-If you prefer to use a custom application, first complete the custom application registration in Microsoft Entra.
+If you prefer to use a custom application, first complete the custom application registration in Microsoft Entra ID.

 -